yroshini/Google-Account-SignUp-Login-UI-Clone/README.md

 # Google Account Login & Signup UI Clone

+### Visible clearly on Desktops only because of no Responsiveness

 This project is a front-end clone of the Google Account login and signup process using HTML, CSS, and responsive design principles.
 It's built as a multi-page flow that mimics the user experience of creating and signing into a Google account.

 ## 📂 Project Structure